bigmoves/quickslice/docs/reference/blobs.md

 # Working with Blobs

-Blobs are used for binary data like images, videos, and files.
-They are uploaded separately and referenced by their CID (Content Identifier).
+Blobs store binary data like images, videos, and files.
+Upload separately and reference by CID (Content Identifier).

 ## Upload Blob